baidu/dperf/docs/configuration.md

 - required: yes
 - mode: client, server

-Set which CPUs dperf runs on. dperf starts a worker thread on each CPU, and each thread uses only 1 RX queue and 1 TX queue.
+Set which CPUs dperf runs on. dperf is a multithread program.
+It starts a worker thread on each CPU, and each thread uses only 1 RX queue and 1 TX queue.
-If you use multiple network ports, dperf will distribute the CPU equally according to the configuration order of the network port.
+If you use multiple network interface ports, dperf will distribute the CPU equally according to the configuration order of the network interface port.

-On a multi-NUMA system, it is necessary to note that the CPU needs to be on the same NUMA node as the network port, which is a requirement of DPDK.
+On a multi-NUMA system, it is necessary to note that the CPU needs to be on the same NUMA node as the network interface port, which is a requirement of DPDK.

 Example:
 - cpu 0-3 12-15